 Oldest Cover in NYC?

-Now, having the date of the patent on the cover does not mean that that is when the cover was made, but what makes this cover interesting is that not far away is another Hyatt cover (see below).
+Having the date of the patent on the cover does not mean that that is when the cover was made, but, what makes this cover interesting is that not far away is another Hyatt cover (see below).
 That cover has three badges, one identifying the 'Manufactory' at 120 West Broadway, one stating "ORIGINAL PATENT 1845 NOV 13TH", and a third stating "T HYATT PATENTED 1855 MARCH 27".
-The lack of that last date on this cover suggests (but doesn't prove) that this is one of the rare iron covers in New York that pre-dates the Civil War.
+Hyatt was known for defending his patent rights, so the lack of that last date on this cover suggests (but doesn't prove) that this was made before 1855.
+That would make this one of the rare iron covers in New York that pre-dates the Civil War.

 The honeycomb design becomes a natural fit once circular glass lenses become involved.
 The protective studs around the glass are the basis of the Hyatt patent, but the design of circles surrounded by studs persisted even when those circles were iron as well.

 Although coal hole vault lights were not uncommon in both New York and Brooklyn, they essentially became superfluous as electric lighting spread throughout the two cities.